5 reasons why I'm in favour of The Tick

 3. It's tailor-made for a category

-For example, the Heart Foundation tests frozen dinners for their saturated fat, salt, fibre and content of vegetables, but oils are only tested for the type of fat.
+For example, the Heart Foundation tests Breads for their saturated fat, trans fat, salt (sodium) and fibre, but Oils are only tested for the type of fat.
 Why?
 Oils have virtually no salt, no fibre and all have around the same total fat.
 The analysis pivots on whether an oil is high in polyunsaturated and monounsaturated, with less than 20 per cent saturated fat.

-So, for foods in the Ready To Eat breakfast cereals category, foods have to meet standards for energy, saturated fat, trans fats, sodium and percentage wholegrain or fibre, to get the Tick, whilst a food in the cheese category has to meet standards for saturated fat, sodium and calcium, to get the Tick.
+And for the Breakfast cereals category, foods have to meet standards for energy, saturated fat, trans fats, sodium and percentage wholegrain or fibre, to get the Tick, whilst a food in the cheese category has to meet standards for saturated fat, sodium and calcium, to get the Tick.
 See below.

 Oils – two standards apply